-Florida Statutes provides that a person may file a notice of lien with regard to a motor vehicle, mobile home, or boat.
+Florida statutes provide that a person may file a notice of lien with regard to a motor vehicle, mobile home, or boat.
 The date of filing the notice of lien will be the date of its receipt by the tax collector's office.
 For documentation requirements and instructions, read the Florida Highway Safety and Motor Vehicles' lien addition publication.

 If you're a Manatee County resident (or a Manatee County business with a physical address in Manatee County) but you're currently out of state and need to add a lien by mail, complete the lien addition form and mail it with your payment to the address below.
 Lieholders adding a lien to a title for a Manatee County resident may also choose this option.

 Manatee County Tax Collector PO Box 25300 Bradenton FL 34206-5300

 To calculate your fees, see our motor vehicle fees page.
 Make sure you choose the correct fees, which are different for an electronic title than for a paper title.
 Make your check payable to Ken Burton, Jr., Tax Collector.